mysterywave/sall-cc/README.md

 `./mini-cc [input-file]`

-This can also read from stdout, so you can do
+This can also read from stdin, so you can do

 `./mini-cc`